toolstack/just-likes-and-dislikes/readme.md

 * count - Number of items to display (default 10).
 * show_likes - Display a table with the top liked posts in it (default true).
 * show_dislikes - Display a table with the top disliked posts in it (default true).
-* types - Post types to display, a comma seperated list i.e. "post" or "post, page" (default "post").
+* types - Post types to display, a comma separated list i.e. "post" or "post, page" (default "post").
 * show_table_title - Display a title for each table in the format of "Likes for Posts", "Dislikes for Pages", etc. (default true).
 * show_row_numbers - Display row numbers for the table (default true).